CodingMoore/Galactic-Ping-Pong/README.md

 While in the art galleries, a visitor can use this webpage to find the specific SDSS Plate that is in front of them.
 When it is selected, a new browser window will open, containing a touch-friendly, interactive representation of the plate.
 The visitor can then pan and zoom around the digital version of the plate and select any of the 640-1000 holes (astronomical objects).
 When any hole is selected, the visitor is taken to the SDSS website and presented with scientific data specific to that galaxy, star, or quasar.

+**For more information about how the interactive plate images are created, please see my "[PlateMaker](https://github.com/CodingMoore/PlateMaker)" app.**

 <br/>

 ## **Screenshots**